tgrants/grade-check/README.md

 	- Create a project in [Google Cloud console](https://console.cloud.google.com)
 		- Enable Google Sheets API
 		- Create a service account
+		- Download and place your `credentials.json` in this directory
 	- Create your sheet (see [docs/sheet-format.md](docs/sheet-format.md))
-	- Download and place your `credentials.json` in this directory
+		- Share it with the service account
 - Clone this repository `git clone https://github.com/tgrants/grade-check.git`
 - Set environment variables
 	- Copy template `cp .env.example .env`